Vietnam.vn - Nền tảng quảng bá Việt Nam

-Hamas leader Ismail Haniyeh, who is based in Qatar, usually only appears in public diplomacy when diplomacy is unlikely to make progress.
+Hamas leader Ismail Haniyeh, who is based in Qatar, usually only appears in public diplomacy when diplomacy is unlikely to progress.
 He last visited Egypt in early November, before the announcement of the first week-long ceasefire, which saw 110 of the 240 hostages released.

 Islamic Jihad, a smaller Palestinian militant group also holding hostages in Gaza, has said its leader will also visit Egypt in the coming days to negotiate a potential end to the conflict.

-The delegations discussed the possibility of releasing hostages still held by Palestinian Islamist militants in Gaza during a new truce and the possibility of Israel releasing prisoners in response to the hostage releases, a source said.
+The delegations discussed the possibility of releasing hostages still held by Palestinian Islamist militants in Gaza in a new truce and the possibility of Israel releasing prisoners in response to the hostage releases, a source said.

 A UN Security Council vote on boosting aid deliveries to the Gaza Strip has been delayed at the request of the United States, diplomats say.